Action Bronson: 2014–present: Mr. Wonderful and various studio albums

 On Monday May 16, 2016, he presented at the Webby Awards.

 On August 25, 2017, he released his third studio album, Blue Chips 7000, which serves as a sequel to his 2013 Blue Chips 2 mixtape.
+In September 2017, Arslani published a cookbook based on his travel show, also titled Fuck, That's Delicious.

 On October 31, 2018, Bronson announced that he was parting ways with Vice, the media company that served as his record label and television network.

 In November 2018, Bronson announced a tour in support of his latest album, White Bronco.
 The tour ran from February 2019 to March 2019.
 Meyhem Lauren and Roc Marciano will be supporting.

-On August 9, 2020, Bronson revealed the title of his new album, Only for Dolphins, released on September 25, 2020.
+On August 9, 2020, Bronson revealed the title of his fifth album, Only for Dolphins, released on September 25, 2020.
 The cover art was painted by Bronson himself.
 Bronson described the album as "ANOTHER BRIGHT THREAD WOVEN INTO THE TEXTURE OF THE COSMOS".

 Bronson released his sixth solo studio album, Cocodrillo Turbo, on April 29, 2022.
+The record's guest features included Roc Marciano and Conway the Machine.

+Bronson released his seventh solo studio album, Johann Sebastian Bachlava the Doctor, on July 11, 2024.
+This album marked Bronson's first independent record in over a decade.
+The album included collaborations with Larry June, as well as frequent guests Meyhem Lauren and The Alchemist.

-Television and film
+Work in television and film

-Action Bronson starred in two television shows which aired on the Viceland channel: the food travel show Fuck, That's Delicious, and a nightly food talk show, The Untitled Action Bronson Show.
-He also starred in the now-canceled comedy documentary series Traveling the Stars: Action Bronson and Friends Watch 'Ancient Aliens'.
+Action Bronson starred in two television series which aired on the Viceland channel: the food travel show Fuck, That's Delicious, and a nightly food talk show, The Untitled Action Bronson Show.
+He also starred in the comedy documentary series Traveling the Stars: Action Bronson and Friends Watch 'Ancient Aliens'.

 He has had cameo roles in the films The Irishman (2019), playing a coffin salesman, and The King of Staten Island (2020).
 Bronson also made an appearance for AEW's All Out on September 4, 2022, and wrestled his first professional wrestling match at Grand Slam, teaming with Hook to defeat Matt Menard and Angelo Parker which aired on September 23, 2022.

-Controversy

-In March 2016, the Program Board of the George Washington University announced that Bronson would be the headlining performer for the university's yearly spring concert, "Spring Fling".
-Controversy soon erupted as Bronson's song "Consensual Rape" came to light, as well as statements Bronson made that were considered homophobic, transphobic, and misogynistic.
-Student activist groups successfully pushed for the university to cancel the performance.
-In April 2016, Bronson was similarly disinvited from the Trinity College Spring Weekend concert.

-Bronson responded in an open letter, claiming that his songs "depict a story" and "aren't meant to be anything but an artistic expression," condemned all forms of sexual violence, and offered an apology.